-19.1.3.
-Regular Season Standings
+18.1.3 Regular Season standings

-After each round and at the end of the Regular Season, a standing will be established in each group based on the number of games won by each team, with ties being resolved according to what is provided in Article 20.
+After each round and at the end of the Regular Season, a standing will be established in each group based on the number of games won by each team, with ties being resolved according to what is provided in Article 19.

-At the end of the Regular Season, the top eight teams from each group will move on to the next phase.
+At the end of the Regular Season, the top six teams from each group will move on to the next phases.
 The rest of the teams will be eliminated from the competition.
+The teams that finished first and second from each group advance directly to the Quarterfinals.

-19.2.
-Eighthfinals
+18.2 Eighthfinals

-The 16 qualified teams from the Regular Season will play the Eighthfinals in a single-game format.
+The teams that qualified third to sixth from the Regular Season will play the Eighthfinals in a single-game format.

 The team finishing in the higher Regular Season place will play the game at home.
+The pairings for the Eighthfinals will be as follows:

-Eighthfinal A: 1st Group A vs 8th Group B
+- Eighthfinal A: 3rd Group A vs 6th Group B

-Eighthfinal B: 4th Group B vs 5th Group A
+- Eighthfinal B: 4th Group B vs 5th Group A

-Eighthfinal C: 3rd Group A vs 6th Group B
+- Eighthfinal C: 3rd Group B vs 6th Group A

-Eighthfinal D: 2nd Group B vs 7th Group A

-Eighthfinal E: 1st Group B vs 8th Group A

-Eighthfinal F: 4th Group A vs 5th Group B
+- Eighthfinal D: 4th Group A vs 5th Group B

-Eighthfinal G: 3rd Group B vs 6th Group A

-Eighthfinal H: 2nd Group A vs 7th Group B

 The winners of the Eighthfinals will move on to the Quarterfinals.
-The losers of the Quarterfinals will be eliminated from the competition.
+The losers of the Eighthfinals will be eliminated from the competition.

-19.3.
-Quarterfinals
+18.3 Quarterfinals

-The eight qualified teams from the Eighthfinals will play the Quarterfinals in a single-game format.
+The four qualified teams directly from the Regular Season and the four qualified teams from the Eighthfinals will play the Quarterfinals in a single-game format.